Tudat/tudat/_sources/tutorials/tudatFeatures/environmentSetup/availableSettings.rst.txt

 .. class:: EphemerisSettings

    Base class for the ephemeris settings.
 Models currently available through the :class:`BodySettings` architecture and set by their respective derived classes are:

 .. class:: ApproximatePlanetPositionSettings

    Highly simplified model of ephemerides of major Solar system bodies (model described here).
 Both a three-dimensional, and circular coplanar approximation may be used.

    .. code-block:: cpp

-       bodySettings[ "Jupiter" ]->ephemerisSettings = boost::make_shared< ApproximatePlanetPositionSettings >( ephemerides::ApproximatePlanetPositionsBase::jupiter, false );
+       bodySettings[ "Jupiter" ]->ephemerisSettings = std::make_shared< ApproximatePlanetPositionSettings >( ephemerides::ApproximatePlanetPositionsBase::jupiter, false );

    where the first constructor argument is taken from the enum in approximatePlanetPositionsBase.h, and the second argument (false) denotes that the circular coplanar approximation is not made.

 .. class:: DirectSpiceEphermerisSettings